blue-cheetah-77-88-33-66/Synthetic-Data-using-GAN-and-Stable-Diffusion/README.md

 We are reseacrhing some information as data needs to be standardized for Stable Diffusion.
 We need to set the rules clearly and adjust the parameters as necessary to create a good synthetic dataset.
 This is perhaps the most crucial part of our work.

+If we do not determine them well, the dataset we will create will be meaningless.
+It lowers Classification performance and is not close to real data.
+Thus, our work will be meaningless.

 We are conducting this part on my repo named myStableDiffusion_draft, but this part is private repo because my paper has not been published yet.

 <h2>FID Scores and Results of Performance Metrics</h2>